MicrosoftDocs/cpp-docs/docs/ide/walkthrough-deploying-your-program-cpp.md

 ## Prerequisites

 - The walkthrough assumes that you understand the fundamentals of the C++ language.
 - It also assumes that you've completed the earlier related walkthroughs that are listed in [Using the Visual Studio IDE for C++ Desktop Development](using-the-visual-studio-ide-for-cpp-desktop-development.md).
 - The walkthrough can't be completed in Express editions of Visual Studio.
+- The walkthrough can't be completed without the Microsoft Visual Studio INstaller Project extension.
+Instructions for installing it follow.

 ## Install the Visual Studio setup and deployment project template